Finbar Lebowitz

-Finbar Lebowitz is an Irish film, set in Dublin about a working class Irishman called Finbar.
+Finbar Lebowitz is an Irish 2000 film, set in Dublin about a working class Irishman called Finbar.
 It stars David McCarton and The Dubliners founder Ronnie Drew.

 Plot summary

 Finbar is a working class Irishman who works for a delivery company in Dublin.
-He holds s somewhat racist and prejudiced view of America.
+He holds a somewhat racist and prejudiced view of America.
 While on delivery he stops at a bookstore run by Shimon Abramsky, an elderly Jewish man who has his niece Leah from New York City stopping with him to help out.
 After a conversation with Leah, Finbar becomes obsessed with her and makes it his goal to woo her after a dare from his delivery friend.
 Finbar even tries to convert to Judaism, to the consternation of his strict Catholic priest and family.
 It takes more than a conversion to win Leah's heart.